OpenXiangShan/tutorial/docs/FunctionVerification.md

 # cd $NEMU_HOME
 # make clean
 # make riscv64-xs_defconfig
-# make –j         build NEMU as the bare metal machine, can run the Coremark from the previous step
+# make -j         build NEMU as the bare metal machine, can run the Coremark from the previous step
 # make clean-softfloat
 # make riscv64-xs-ref_defconfig
 # make -j              build NEMU as the reference model for XiangShan